domrigby/ZeroStyleChessBot/README.md

 ## 🚀 Overview

 **ZeroStyleChessBot** is a self-play deep reinforcement learning chess engine combining a convolutional neural network with Monte-Carlo Tree Search (MCTS).
-Inspired by Google DeepMind’s AlphaZero, it learns entirely from scratch through:
+Inspired by Google DeepMind’s AlphaZero, it learns to play through:

-1. **Behavioral Cloning** on grandmaster games (imitation learning)
+1. **Behavioral Cloning** on mixed quality games (imitation learning)
-2. **Model Distillation** for lightweight inference
-3. **Self-Play Reinforcement Learning** with curriculum learning
+2. **Self-Play Reinforcement Learning** with curriculum learning

 All training was done on consumer-grade hardware (RTX 1050/RTX 3090), demonstrating how to extract strong performance under compute constraints.